I see and hear from people around my age – in their 20s and 30s – really struggling to make decisions in their lives.

 After this, everything will start becoming easier.
 Because when you feel scattered and frustrated, you can revisit your priority list.
 And this helps you refocus, or allows you to make changes, reorganise your priorities, and steer your life’s ship in a new direction.

-If you’ve concluded that Financial Independence is basically your top priority at this point in your life, then it’s pretty easy.
+If you’ve concluded that FI is essentially your top priority at this point in your life, then knowing what to do is easy.

 You can comfortably optimise the crap out of your spending, while still enjoying your day-to-day life.
 And you’ll have a rosy internal glow, because your actions will be in harmony with your highest current priority.

 Maybe you decide that getting married and having kids is more important right now.
-In that case, you can actually be happy about the higher spending that typically goes with it.
+In that case, you can actually be happy about the higher spending and/or lower income that typically goes with it.
 Why?
-Because you’ve thought it through and realised this is your key focus for now.
+Because you’ve thoughtfully decided this is your key focus for now.

-But remember, having kids and reaching FI is not incompatible, as many readers have correctly pointed out in the comments section of previous posts.
+But remember, having kids and reaching FI is not incompatible, as many readers have correctly pointed out (with one reader even compiling all his tips into this guest-post).
 Also, weddings aren’t all that expensive either.
 Big fancy parties are expensive! 😉

 So do you want to be married, or do you want to have a big fancy party?
 If you really want the big wedding, that’s totally fine.
 But make that a conscious decision, rather than something you feel obligated to do.